alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 The de-activation of a Receiver with `master_enable` set to `false` MUST regenerate the value of the active and staged `ext_privacy_ecdh_receiver_public_key` transport parameter if the ECDH mode is supported.
 To change the value of the `ext_privacy_ecdh_curve` transport parameter of a Receiver, a Controller MUST set `master_enable` to `false` during an activation in order to regenerate a new value for the `ext_privacy_ecdh_receiver_public_key` transport parameter.

-At de-activation (`master_enable` becomes or remains false) a Receiver MUST update the `ext_privacy_ecdh_receiver_public_key`, at the `staged`, `active` and `constraints` endpoints prior to completing the activation.
+At de-activation (`master_enable` becomes or remains false) a Receiver MUST update the `ext_privacy_ecdh_receiver_public_key`, at the `staged`, `active`, and `constraints` endpoints prior to completing the activation.

-Once a Controller reads the `ext_privacy_ecdh_receiver_public_key` transport parameters of a Receiver to provide its value to a Sender it MUST NOT perform any other activation of the Receiver with `master_enable` set to `false` as otherwise the value of `ext_privacy_ecdh_receiver_public_key` would change.
+Once a Controller reads the `ext_privacy_ecdh_receiver_public_key` transport parameter of a Receiver to provide its value to a Sender it MUST NOT perform any other activation of the Receiver with `master_enable` set to `false`, as otherwise the value of `ext_privacy_ecdh_receiver_public_key` would change.

 A Controller MUST provide the value of the peer Sender's `ext_privacy_ecdh_sender_public_key` transport parameter to the Receiver at activation with `master_enable` set to `true`.

 With ECDH a Controller MUST exchange the Sender and Receiver public keys to activate an ECDH session.
 The ECDH functionality is available for peer-to-peer connections only.
-A Sender becomes associated with a peer Receiver at activation when `master_enable` becomes true.
+A Sender becomes associated with a peer Receiver at activation when `master_enable` becomes`true`.

-## RTP transport adaptation
+## RTP Transport Adaptation

-This `protocol` is used for `urn:x-nmos:transport:rtp`, `urn:x-nmos:transport:rtp.mcast`, `urn:x-nmos:transport:rtp.ucast` and `urn:x-matrox:transport:rtp.tcp`.
+This `protocol` is used for `urn:x-nmos:transport:rtp`, `urn:x-nmos:transport:rtp.mcast`, `urn:x-nmos:transport:rtp.ucast`, and `urn:x-matrox:transport:rtp.tcp`.

 This `protocol` MAY also be used for `urn:x-matrox:transport:srt.rtp`.
-In this scenario the privacy encryption is performed on the RTP stream prior to transmission with the SRT protocol.
+In this scenario, the privacy encryption is performed on the RTP stream prior to transmission with the SRT protocol.
 The SRT encryption is not used or enabled.
-This scenario allows to use this `protocol` adaptation with the reliable UDP transport protocol SRT.
+This scenario allows the use of this `protocol` adaptation with the reliable UDP transport protocol SRT.

-See the [TR-10-13][] technical recommendation for the details.
+See the [TR-10-13][] technical recommendation for further details.

 See the [NMOS With IPMX](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20IPMX.md) document for a detailed definition of the RTP Payload Header of various media types.

-> Note: When the `urn:x-matrox:transport:rtp.tcp` transport is used the packets are transmitted as `RTP/AVP` and hence the protocol is either "RTP" or "RTP_KV".
+> Note: When the `urn:x-matrox:transport:rtp.tcp` transport is used, the packets are transmitted as `RTP/AVP` and hence the protocol is either "RTP" or "RTP_KV".

-## USB-IP transport adaptation
+## USB-IP Transport Adaptation

 This `protocol` is used for `urn:x-matrox:transport:usb`.

 See the [TR-10-14][] technical recommendation for the details.

-## SRT transport adaptation
+## SRT Transport Adaptation

-This `protocol` is used for `urn:x-matrox:transport:srt`, `urn:x-matrox:transport:srt.mp2t` and `urn:x-matrox:transport:srt.rtp`.
+This `protocol` is used for `urn:x-matrox:transport:srt`, `urn:x-matrox:transport:srt.mp2t`, and `urn:x-matrox:transport:srt.rtp`.

 The `protocol` MUST be "SRT".

-The `mode` parameter MUST be one of "AES-128-CTR", "AES-256-CTR", "ECDH_AES-128-CTR", "ECDH_AES-256-CTR", "AES-128-GMAC-128", "AES-256-GMAC-128", "ECDH_AES-128-GMAC-128", "ECDH_AES-256-GMAC-128".
+The `mode` parameter MUST be one of "AES-128-CTR", "AES-256-CTR", "ECDH_AES-128-CTR", "ECDH_AES-256-CTR", "AES-128-GMAC-128", "AES-256-GMAC-128", "ECDH_AES-128-GMAC-128", or "ECDH_AES-256-GMAC-128".

 The SRT `passphrase` MUST correspond to the `privacy_key` defined in the Privacy Key Derivation section of [TR-10-13][].
 The SRT `passphrase` will be used by the SRT protocol to derive the encryption key.
 The SRT encryption takes control of the `iv'_ctr` value of the cipher and performs its own key management (renewal, derivation).
-The PEP `iv` parameter is not used with SRT and SHOULD be 0.
+The PEP `iv` parameter is not used with SRT and SHOULD be set to 0.

-### Native SRT devices
+### Native SRT Devices

-An SRT Sender MAY provide a vendor-specific mechanism for an administrator to retrieve the `passphrase` controlling the SRT Sender encryption.
+An SRT Sender MAY provide a vendor-specific mechanism for an Administrator to retrieve the `passphrase` controlling the SRT Sender encryption.
 When such a mechanism is used, the `mode` parameter MUST NOT be "ECDH_AES-128-CTR", "ECDH_AES-256-CTR", "ECDH_AES-128-GMAC-128", or "ECDH_AES-256-GMAC-128".
 Also, the Privacy Key Derivation  process of [TR-10-13][] generating the `passphrase` MUST ignore the `key_xcl` keying material.
-The PSK from which the `passphrase` is derived and exposed through the vendor specific mechanism MUST NOT be used by other non-SRT Senders or Receivers and SHOULD NOT be used by SRT Senders or Receivers that are not exposing their `passphrase`.
+The PSK from which the `passphrase` is derived and exposed through the vendor-specific mechanism MUST NOT be used by other non-SRT Senders or Receivers and SHOULD NOT be used by SRT Senders or Receivers that are not exposing their `passphrase`.
 The `passphrase` MUST be safely provided to the Native SRT Receiver subscribing to the associated SRT Sender.

 An SRT Receiver MAY provide a vendor-specific mechanism for an administrator to retrieve the `passphrase` controlling the SRT Receiver encryption.
 When such a mechanism is used, the `mode` parameter MUST NOT be "ECDH_AES-128-CTR", "ECDH_AES-256-CTR", "ECDH_AES-128-GMAC-128", or "ECDH_AES-256-GMAC-128".
 Also, the Privacy Key Derivation process of [TR-10-13][] generating the `passphrase` MUST ignore the `key_xcl` keying material.
-The PSK from which the `passphrase` is derived and exposed through the vendor specific mechanism MUST NOT be used by other non-SRT Senders or Receivers and SHOULD NOT be used by SRT Senders or Receivers that are not exposing their `passphrase`.
+The PSK from which the `passphrase` is derived and exposed through the vendor-specific mechanism MUST NOT be used by other non-SRT Senders or Receivers and SHOULD NOT be used by SRT Senders or Receivers that are not exposing their `passphrase`.
 The `passphrase` MUST be safely provided to the Native SRT Sender transmitting to the associated SRT Receiver.

 SRT Senders and Receivers exposing their `passphrase` SHOULD persist the `passphrase` and the associated PEP parameters until an administrator explicitly requests a new `passphrase`.

-## UDP transport adaptation
+## UDP Transport Adaptation

 This `protocol` is used for `urn:x-matrox:transport:udp`, `urn:x-matrox:transport:udp.mcast`, `urn:x-matrox:transport:udp.ucast`, `urn:x-matrox:transport:udp.mp2t`, `urn:x-matrox:transport:udp.mp2t.mcast` and `urn:x-matrox:transport:udp.mp2t.ucast`.